8730 Wilshire Boulevard, California 90211

 In fact, jurors might award additional punitive damages.
 These damages are available if the at-fault driver intentionally disregarded a known risk.
 This driver’s behavior almost certainly falls into that category.

-Normally, the amount of damages in a car wreck claim is proportional to the amount of evidence a Los Angeles personal injury attorney presents.
+Normally, the amount of damages in a car wreck claim is proportional to the amount of evidence a California self-driving car accident attorney presents.
 In other words, the more proof you have, the more money you get, at least in many cases.